kadianKunal/BookManagement/README.md

 ### Usage
 1. Start the application: mvn spring-boot:run
-2. The Book Service will be accessible at http://localhost:8080
+2. The Book Service will be accessible at http://localhost:9000 (this is port of api gateway, which is part of same microservice)
 3. Use a REST client (e.g., Postman) to interact with the available endpoints

 ### Endpoints